-- At high powers, mild blistering and/or temporary skin discolouration can occur especially in darker skin patients.
+- At high powers, mild blistering and/or temporary skin discolouration can occur especially in darker skin pigmentation.

-And if hyperpigmentation is your main concern, you’ll want to ask your Dermal Clinician about the PROS and CONS of Fraxel compared to your other alternative treatments, such as DOT therapy or Laser Genesis or our Melasma treatment.
+And if hyperpigmentation is your main concern, you will want to ask your Dermal Clinician about the pros and cons of Fraxel compared to your other alternative treatments, such as DOT therapy or Laser Genesis or our Melasma treatment.